ipavlic/apex-fp/README.md

 <img src="images/filterRecordMatch.png" height="120">

-`RecordMatch` returns `true` if record fields are equal to those defined on a “prototype” record.
+`RecordMatch` is an `SObjectPredicate` that returns `true` if record fields are equal to those defined on a `prototype` record.
 Fields that are not defined on a prototype record do not have to match.

 ```apex